-I got the idea for using riced cauliflower in place of the Arborio rice used in conventional risotto recipes while watching a cooking segment on the Today Show last week.
-I love the recipe so much that I’ve already made it twice!
+The idea to use riced cauliflower instead of Arborio rice used in conventional risotto recipes came from a cooking segment on the Today Show.
+I love this recipe so much that I’ve already made it twice!

 The Secret to a Dairy Free Cauliflower Mushroom Risotto